sexwork/sexwork.us/science/index.rst

 Should Prostitution be legal?
 -----------------------------

-All the current contributors resoundingly say YES, but procon.org has a fairly large site dedicated to the topic [4]_
+All the current contributors resoundingly say YES, but procon.org has a fairly large site dedicated to the topic and tries to show both perspectives.
+[4]_

 	..
 [1]  Priscilla Alexander, Prostitution: A Difficult Issue For Feminists, (in Frederique Delacoste and Priscilla Alexander, Sex Work: Writings by Women in the Sex Industry, San Francisco: Cleis Press, 1987.)